- Trinity colleague named 'Real Rugby Hero'

 A separate application form must be completed for music scholarship applicants.

-Drama scholarships are awarded to boys who show exceptional promise in Drama or Theatre work; such a boy may also have taken LAMDA or Speech and Drama Examinations and achieved a Distinction.
-The candidate may also be a very talented member of a school Drama Club or Drama Group external to his school.
-Boys must have the support of a teacher at their present school or Drama group and be prepared to present a portfolio of their performance or production work at the scholarship interview.
-Boys who perform well enough in the entrance examination to be offered a place at the School are invited to audition in late January or early February of the year of entry.
+Drama scholarships are awarded to candidates who show exceptional promise in Drama or Theatre work; such a candidate may also have taken LAMDA or Speech and Drama Examinations and achieved a Distinction.
+The candidate may also be a very talented member of a school Drama Club or Drama Group external to their school.
+Applicants must have the support of a teacher at their present school or Drama group and be prepared to present a portfolio of their performance or production work at the scholarship interview.
+For Lower Schoo, those who perform well enough in the entrance examination will be invited to audition in late January or early February of the year of entry.
+For Sixth Form, the audition will be held on the day of your entrance exam.
 Up to 50% remission of the school fee can be awarded.
 A separate application form must be completed.

-Sports Scholarships are awarded to boys who show exceptional promise in at least one sport or are very talented members of a number of school/club/representative teams.
+Sports Scholarships are awarded to candidates who show exceptional promise in at least one sport or are very talented members of a number of school/club/representative teams.
 Many candidates will have already played at County level or be of that standard.
-Boys are assessed in January or early February of the year of entry.
+For Lower School entry, applicants are assessed in January or early February of the year of entry.
+For Sixth Form, applicants are assessed before the Entrance Exams.
 Up to 50% fee remission of the school fee can be awarded.
 A separate application form must be completed.

 Art Scholarships / Design Technology Scholarships (DT scholarships not available for 16+ applicants).

 These are awarded to pupils who show exceptional promise in one of these subjects.
-Pupils must have the support of a teacher at their present school and be prepared to present a portfolio or samples of their practical work.
+Pupils must have the support of a teacher at their present school and be prepared to present a portfolio or samples of their practical work (for Sixth Form, this will be needed on Entrance Exam day).
 Pupils are assessed or interviewed in January or early February of the year of entry (December for Sixth Form applicants).
 Up to 50% fee remission of the school fee can be awarded.
 A separate application form must be completed.

 WHITGIFT FOUNDATION BURSARIES

-PLEASE NOTE THAT THE CLOSING DATE FOR BURSARY APPLICATION FORMS FOR SEPTEMBER 2014 IS MONDAY 2ND DECEMBER 2013.
+PLEASE NOTE THAT THE CLOSING DATE FOR BURSARY APPLICATION FORMS FOR SEPTEMBER 2018 WILL BE THURSDAY 30 NOVEMBER 2017.